 For the location of the telescope, scientists chose Las Campanas Observatory, situated in an area with no light pollution and clear weather for more than 300 days per year on average.
 A consortium of ten universities and research centers, including the Harvard-Smithsonian Center for Astrophysics, are chipping in to cover the telescope’s $1 billion price tag.
 (Upon completion, its annual operating budget will be around $36 million.)

 “The challenge for building this telescope is that we wanted to have a very big primary mirror,” says Charles Alcock, director of the Harvard-Smithsonian Center.
-“The reasons these mirrors need to be big is because we are looking for objects that are very faint.”
-Very big is an understatement; whereas the Hubble Space Telescope’s primary mirror is eight feet in diameter, the GMT’s will measure more than eighty feet.
+“The reason these mirrors need to be big is because we are looking for objects that are very faint.”
+Very big is an understatement; whereas the Hubble Space Telescope’s primary mirror is eight feet (2.4 meters) in diameter, the GMT’s will measure more than eighty feet (24 meters).
 At ten times the diameter of the Hubble, it will also make images of things like distant planets transiting in front of stars ten times as sharp.
 When completed, the GMT’s enclosure will stand 22 stories tall and encompass an area the size of three football fields.

 Building those enormous mirrors is happening more than 7,000 miles from Chile, at the Steward Observatory Mirror Lab, located below the football stadium at the University of Arizona.
 Under the direction of astronomy professor J. Roger P. Angel, a team is spin casting the GMT’s lightweight honeycomb mirrors, named for their patterned appearance.
 Most telescopes contain two mirrors, but Angel and his team are using seven.
 The primary mirror will contain seven individual glass pieces, each weighing 20 tons.
 Six curved outer mirrors will surround the primary one, creating what Alcock from the Harvard-Smithsonian Center describes as “a unique shape in the history of precision mirror design.”
 The seven mirrors will come together as a mosaic and act as one large mirror with a single focus.